Heisenberg group: On symplectic vector spaces

 The isomorphism to the group using upper triangular matrices relies on the decomposition of V into a Darboux basis, which amounts to a choice of isomorphism V ≅ U ⊕ U*.
 Although the new group law yields a group isomorphic to the one given higher up, the group with this law is sometimes referred to as the polarized Heisenberg group as a reminder that this group law relies on a choice of basis (a choice of a Lagrangian subspace of V is a polarization).

 To any Lie algebra, there is a unique connected, simply connected Lie group G. All other connected Lie groups with the same Lie algebra as G are of the form G/N where N is a central discrete group in G. In this case, the center of H(V) is R and the only discrete subgroups are isomorphic to Z. Thus H(V)/Z is another Lie group which shares this Lie algebra.
 Of note about this Lie group is that it admits no faithful finite-dimensional representations; it is not isomorphic to any matrix group.
 It does however have a well-known family of infinite-dimensional unitary representations.

-The connection with the Weyl algebra
+Connection with the Weyl algebra

 The Lie algebra $\mathfrak{h}_n$ of the Heisenberg group was described above, (1), as a Lie algebra of matrices.
 The Poincaré–Birkhoff–Witt theorem applies to determine the universal enveloping algebra $U(\mathfrak{h}_n)$.
 Among other properties, the universal enveloping algebra is an associative algebra into which $\mathfrak{h}_n$ injectively imbeds.